Acrophobia: Causes

 A fear of falling, along with a fear of loud noises, is one of the most commonly suggested inborn or "non-associative" fears.
 The newer non-association theory is that a fear of heights is an evolved adaptation to a world where falls posed a significant danger.
 If this fear is inherited, it is possible that people can get rid of it by frequent exposure of heights in habituation.
-In other words, acrophobia could be attributed to the lack of exposure in early times.
-The degree of fear varies and the term phobia is reserved for those at the extreme end of the spectrum.
+In other words, acrophobia could be associated with a lack of exposure to heights in early life.
+The degree of fear varies, and the term phobia is reserved for those at the extreme end of the spectrum.
 Researchers have argued that a fear of heights is an instinct found in many mammals, including domestic animals and humans.
 Experiments using visual cliffs have shown human infants and toddlers, as well as other animals of various ages, to be reluctant in venturing onto a glass floor with a view of a few meters of apparent fall-space below it.
 Although human infants initially experienced fear when crawling on the visual cliff, most of them overcame the fear through practice, exposure and mastery and retained a level of healthy cautiousness.
-While an innate cautiousness around heights is helpful for survival, an extreme fear can interfere with the activities of everyday life, such as standing on a ladder or chair, or even walking up a flight of stairs.
-Still, it is uncertain if acrophobia is related to the failure to reach a certain developmental stage.
+While an innate cautiousness around heights is helpful for survival, extreme fear can interfere with the activities of everyday life, such as standing on a ladder or chair, or even walking up a flight of stairs.
+It is uncertain if acrophobia is related to the failure to reach a certain developmental stage.
 Besides associative accounts, a diathetic-stress model is also very appealing for considering both vicarious learning and hereditary factors such as personality traits (i.e., neuroticism).

 Another possible contributing factor is a dysfunction in maintaining balance.
-In this case the anxiety is both well founded and secondary.
+In this case, the anxiety is both well-founded and secondary.
 The human balance system integrates proprioceptive, vestibular and nearby visual cues to reckon position and motion.
-As height increases, visual cues recede and balance becomes poorer even in normal people.
-However, most people respond by shifting to more reliance on the proprioceptive and vestibular branches of the equilibrium system.
+As height increases, visual cues recede and balance becomes poorer in people without acrophobia.
+However, most people respond to such a situation by shifting to more reliance on the proprioceptive and vestibular branches of the equilibrium system.

-Some people are known to be more dependent on visual signals than others.
+Some people are more dependent on visual signals than others.
 People who rely more on visual cues to control body movements are less physically stable.
-An acrophobic, however, continues to over-rely on visual signals whether because of inadequate vestibular function or incorrect strategy.
+An acrophobic, however, continues to over-rely on visual signals, whether because of inadequate vestibular function or incorrect strategy.
 Locomotion at a high elevation requires more than normal visual processing.
 The visual cortex becomes overloaded, resulting in confusion.
 Some proponents of the alternative view of acrophobia warn that it may be ill-advised to encourage acrophobics to expose themselves to height without first resolving the vestibular issues.
 Research is underway at several clinics.
-Recent studies found that participants experienced increased anxiety not only during elevation in height, but also when they were required to move sideways in a fixed height.
+Recent studies found that participants experienced increased anxiety not only when the height increased, but also when they were required to move sideways at a fixed height.